 - Acceptance criteria, which define what must be treated as a ready product.
 They may comprise: checklists of actions with expected results, selected test devices, supported browser and platform versions.

 These requirements must either be created by the Client or elaborated together with the contractor, and then clarified and approved.
 When the scope is fixed, an estimate for development can be made.
 The Client and the contractor should know precisely what they want and come to an agreement on it.

 2. After the requirements are elaborated and approved, the contractor receives an offer of implementation, which typically includes type of collaboration, goals, a fixed scope divided into milestones with indicated intermediate results, scheduling of work and payments, possible risks and ways of solving them, terms of acceptance, and procedure of work with change requests.

-3. A pre-payment is conducted to show the Client's commitment, which typically is 50%.
+3. A pre-payment is conducted.
+Typically it amounts to 50%.
 The further payments are due upon achieving each milestone.

 4. The result of each milestone is an intermediate product build with implemented features that is provided to the Client in order to track the progress.

 6. The penultimate milestone results in the alpha build with all the features being implemented.
 The team makes sure that the product works properly on a test server.